 Congratulations on your admission!
 To keep your admission to Ohio State on track, you have some steps to complete.

-From now on, important business communications from Ohio State – like your housing contract, financial aid offer and orientation information – will be sent to the email address we’ve created just for you.
+From now on, important business communications from Ohio State – like your Acceptance Fee Statement, financial aid offer and housing contract – will be sent to your BuckeyeMail account.

-If you already activated your username and created a password (you may have done this as an applicant in order to check your application status), your final step is to enable your BuckeyeMail account.
+If you already activated your username and created a password (you may have done this as an applicant in order to check your application status), your final step is to set up your BuckeyeMail account.